He’s just sold his company for $22 million, and while he’s happy about the outcome — he’s flying blind when it comes to what to do with all that cash.

 If you’ve found yourself in a similar position to Mitchell or want to prepare yourself for a future sale — then it’s your lucky day!

-Because we know how tough this transition can be.
+Because we know how challenging this transition can be.

 And with the help of Maybe’s in-house financial advisor, Travis, and our fearless leader Josh (who sold his company, Baremetrics, in 2020), we’ve got some solid suggestions for how to work through this next phase of life.